 - Tell you what to write about to get higher grades.

 - Give answers to your assignment questions.

 - Automatically make changes to your work.

 It can’t Give you Answers

 Grammarly doesn’t go anywhere near giving you answers to your issues.
-If you’re writing an essay on 20th Century Literature, Grammarly has no idea what that is!
+If you’re writing an essay on a character analysis, Grammarly has no idea what that is!
 It can’t tell you what to write, at all!

 But, once you’ve written something, it’ll show you how to write it more clearly.

 It Doesn’t Think for You